felangel/bloc/docs/flutterinfinitelisttutorial.md

 Our `PostBloc` will `yield` whenever there is a new state because it returns a `Stream<PostState>`.
 Check out [core concepts](https://felangel.github.io/bloc/#/coreconcepts?id=streams) for more information about `Streams` and other core concepts.

-Now every time a `PostEvent` is dispatched, if it is a `Fetch` event and if our current state has not reached the max, our `PostBloc` will fetch the next 20 posts.
+Now every time a `PostEvent` is dispatched, if it is a `Fetch` event and there are more posts to fetch, our `PostBloc` will fetch the next 20 posts.

-The API will return an empty array if we try to fetch beyond the max posts (100) so if we get back an empty array, our bloc will `yield` the currentState except we will set `hasReachedMax` to true.
+The API will return an empty array if we try to fetch beyond the maximum number of posts (100), so if we get back an empty array, our bloc will `yield` the currentState except we will set `hasReachedMax` to true.

 If we cannot retrieve the posts, we throw an exception and `yield` `PostError()`.